- How is a furlough different than a layoff?

 - Can I take a loan from my retirement investments while I am furloughed?

-The University encourages all employees to visit with a Fidelity or TIAA representative, where experts can help with financial planning questions, assist with investment decisions, or consolidate multiple retirement accounts.
+The University encourages all employees to visit with a Fidelity representative, where experts can help with financial planning questions, assist with investment decisions, or consolidate multiple retirement accounts.
 Additionally, those directly impacted by COVID-19 may have additional options due to the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Live webinars, financial wellness webpage resources, and one-on-one consultations are free and available to all employees.

 - Can I retire while I am furloughed?